-All visits to the school will be arranged with reference to the Headteacher and in accordance with the Governor Visits policy.
+All visits to the school will be arranged with reference to the Executive Headteacher or Heads of School and in accordance with the Governor Visits policy.

 Reports of no more than 1 side of A4 in length (not including any data), be lodged with the clerk of governors for distribution as soon as possible.